 Cruz hit the ground just a few seconds after Buck.
 He unhooked himself from the rappel line and watched as it retracted itself into a reel on the helicopter.
 Satisfied that the line was no longer flapping loose in the helicopter's downdraft, he did an initial equipment check.
 It was redundant; he'd checked his gear before dropping out of the helicopter.
 But the redundant check was habit.
 Only when he was certain he had all the gear he needed for a triage assessment did he turn toward the body in the middle of the crater.

 The two medics did an initial appraisal of the woman, then very gently moved her on to her back.
 As the senior-ranked medic, Cruz took the lead in reporting back to his pilot.
 "Okay.
-We have a Caucasian female, anywhere between fifteen and twenty one.
+We have a Caucasian female, anywhere between fifteen and twenty-one.
 Hard to say more precise than that.
 Hard to get a height, what with her laying down, but I'd say she's at least as tall as I am.
 Muscular.
 More than usual for a woman.
-Looks like an athlete."
+Looks like an athlete, maybe a weight-lifter."
 The only reply was acknowledgment of his report.
 This was his show until the locals arrived, so no one was going to override him or countermand him.

-While Buck did that, Cruz began the procedure EMTs sometimes jokingly referred to as 'the rub down;' the careful check for possible broken bones done my feeling the limbs, chest, hips and skull with the hands.
+While Buck did that, Cruz began the procedure EMTs sometimes jokingly referred to as 'the rub down;' the careful check for possible broken bones done by gently feeling the limbs, chest, hips and skull with the hands.
 "No apparent broken bones.
 We do have heavy bruising on the woman's legs, arms, and chest.
 Abrasions on her face and extremities.
-Only minor bleeding and even that appears to have stopped on its own.
+Only minor bleeding and even that appears to have stopped on its own."